lequochuy05/lequochuy05/README.md

 ### 📬 Contact Me
 ## 🤝 Let's Build Something Together
-I am looking for a **backend internship** opportunity to contribute to a real-world system and learn from senior engineers.
+I am looking for a **frontend + backend internship** opportunity to contribute to a real-world system and learn from senior engineers.

 📧 wuchuy05.dev@gmail.com | Available from: [October 2025]